Readers are invited to add thoughtful responses in the comments at the end

 At the time of the Inangahua Earthquake in 1968, even Christchurch swayed around a bit in the middle of the night.
 In the daily newspaper of the time there was the story of a Christchurch couple reporting that their four year old daughter who had been sitting on the toilet at the time could be heard calling out, “God, stop shaking the house ….
 At least until I am finished!”
 With our modern understanding of earthquakes and movement of tectonic plates we can smile at this simplistic image of a God personally interfering in this way, but historically there is plenty of evidence to suggest that at one time the metaphor of God, as the divine arranger of such matters was a standard belief.
 Even today “Acts of God” is only now beginning to fall out of favour as a term used by insurance companies.
 And perhaps we might also reflect that at that religion has had no monopoly on barmy ideas.
 Back in the days of the bible there were equally quaint scientific ideas about how the world and nature worked and many of these have lasted for centuries.

-Just as today we are born into communities with preferred customs and values histories, in an age when tribes were much more insular, religion was seen as a way of reflecting the life values and practices at a tribal level.
+Just as today we are born into communities with preferred customs and values emerging from histories in an age when tribes were much more insular, our religion has vestiges of the life values and practices of an earlier tribal attitude.
 When we talk of the religion of the Jews – or the Greeks – or the Maori, we are seeing different ways of coping with the need to express a common approach to the perceived friendly and unfriendly powers which were such an essential part of their world and asserting a common belief system as part of a feeling of belonging.
 Seeking guidance for what we understand to be vital ultimate values and providing a focus for a coherent outlook on life appears to have been a part of the aims of religion for most major groupings of humans but in practice the individual expression varies.
 It is salutary to remember that for most, the chosen religion is more commonly what people have been born into rather than something they have individually chosen to work out for themselves.

-There is a sense in which theology shares its methods and progress with science.
+There is one sense in which theology shares its methods and progress with science.
 In science the metaphors, theories and new developments in understanding are assessed in terms of how they stack up against what can be observed and tested.
 Metaphors are valued in science if they give new and helpful ways of learning more about the natural world.
-They are also discarded or sidelined when more useful metaphors emerge.
-Thus a physicist given the metaphor that light is particles might set up experiments to see what new phenomena can be tested and observed following this metaphor.
+They are also discarded or side-lined when more useful metaphors emerge.
+Thus a physicist might focus on the metaphor that light is particles, might set up experiments to see what new phenomena can be tested and observed following this metaphor.
 Another physicist might be more interested in working with an alternative metaphor like the wave nature of light.
 Each new theory or metaphor might have real limitations which cause it to be superseded as new measurements and understandings are come to be better understood, but the value of the metaphor for its time is in terms of new advances in knowledge.
-Thus John Dalton’s theory of the atom was helpful for a while even if it is now well and truly replaced by modern atomic theory.
-Newtonian mechanics was considered the best and even the only way of describing motion prior to modern relativistic physics, spontaneous creation of life was OK until the genetic concepts provided a much better model, and gods quarrelling in the clouds are now well and truly put to rest as an explanation of thunder.
+Thus John Dalton’s theory of the small solid atom was helpful for a while even if it is now well and truly replaced by modern atomic theory.
+Newtonian mechanics was once considered the best and even the only way of describing motion prior to modern relativistic physics, spontaneous creation of life was OK until the genetic concepts and abiogenesis provided a more persuasive model, and gods quarrelling in the clouds are now well and truly put to rest as an explanation of thunder.

 Some of these metaphors of God like “God is love” may well find value in the improved actions and attitudes of the social group that focus on that aspect.
-This is regardless of how closely the metaphor corresponds to an objective description of the main spiritual force of the Universe which is effectively beyond the reach of current research.
-In any event acceptance of an injunction to be compassionate would have value in itself for the smooth functioning of many societies, without necessarily needing to be part of a description of the God behind the Universe.
+This is regardless of how closely the metaphor corresponds to an objective description of what is hoped to describe the main spiritual force of the Universe.
+It should be clear that such a notion is effectively beyond the reach of current research.
+In any event, acceptance of an injunction to be compassionate would have value in itself for the smooth functioning of many societies, without necessarily needing to be part of a description of the God behind the Universe.

 The value of choosing from a variety of metaphors depends very much on our purposes.
 For example Jeremiah’s analogy (Jeremiah Ch 18) of God as the potter highlights the teachings that when we go wrong we can be remade or given a second chance.
 By taking the notion of a deformed vessel as applied to a whole nation, we are reminded that, as with the Israelites at their worst, as a whole nation we too can go wrong and may need reforming.
 At the same time the limitation of using the potter metaphor to convey this truth is simply that since pottery is now a small part of modern technology it may mean far less for the general public today than it did in the time of Jeremiah.